ravynsoft/ravynos/README.md

 ## Recommend System Requirements

 * FreeBSD 12.1-RELEASE or later
-* 64 GB memory
+* 4 GB memory
-* 32 cores
-* ZFS on root installation using pool name zroot with at least 100GB free
+* ZFS on root installation using pool name zroot with at least 50GB free
-* 2 GB swap or greater

 Note other configurations may work but have not been qualified